 After finding a very smelly dead fish to roll in, Racer rushed to the water.

 When Racer got out of the water to play with Miles on shore, he suddenly got the chills.
-It’s tough being an American Hairless Terrier sometimes!
+Being an American Hairless Terrier is not always easy!

 Racer seemed to be a bit comforted by Miles’ concern, so he shook off, and got back into the warm water.